-I’m at 10,000 feet and the only thing separating the ocean from the sky is a few clouds.
+I’m at 10,000 feet and the only thing separating the ocean from the sky is a wisp of clouds.

 It’s amazing how clear everything is up here.
 A world of blue, every shade but all the same.
 I can see the beach, where five of my closest friends are waiting for me, and where the water meets the land.
 I can see the ocean floor there, but soon the water is too deep and too dark, endless.
 I strain to find the horizon, but it doesn’t exist.